 General plan update including cargo forecast revision

 - Bay Plan Amendment No. 2-19

 Consideration of possible removal of port designation from Howard Terminal at the Port of Oakland

 Background of the Seaport Plan

-The current Seaport Plan dates from April 1996, with subsequent individual amendments through 2012.
+The current Seaport Plan (PDF)dates from April 1996, with subsequent individual amendments through 2012.
 It was prepared by the Seaport Planning Advisory Committee and the staffs of BCDC and the Metropolitan Transportation Commission.